hobe/angular2mvc5/README.md

 # angular2mvc5
 Visual Studio 2015 Angular2 Sample with MVC5

+Be sure that all NPM Packages (package.json) are restored before building the Solution!
+Normally the packages should be automatically restored when you first open the solution.
+If not, right click package.json -> Restore Packages

+If you then build the app, the gulp task copies the required node_modules files to "app/libs" folder.

 Visual Studio compiles TypeScript files.

 All you have to do to make MVC5 projects working with angular2 is to add the following TypeScript settings to your .csproj file: